Renziani: History

 The faction, which has never been organised as a formal faction, grew around Matteo Renzi.
 Born in 1975, Matteo Renzi is a devout Catholic (he was a scout leader of AGESCI) and a centrist.
 He started his political career in the Italian People's Party (PPI), a Christian-democratic outfit, and was elected president of the Province of Florence in 2004, when he was just 29.
 Through The Daisy party he joined the Democratic Party in 2007 and was elected Mayor of Florence in 2009.
 A frequent critic of his party's leadership, especially under Pier Luigi Bersani, Renzi made his name as "scrapper" (of old leaders and ideas), advocate of complete change in the party, reformer and modernizer.
-A frequent critic of his party's leadership, especially under Pier Luigi Bersani, Renzi made his name as "scrapper" (of old leaders and ideas), advocate of complete change in the party, reformer and modernizer.

 After organizing a convention of "scrappers" in Florence in November 2010, Renzi repeated the event in November 2011 under the Big Bang name.
 Leading Democrats who took part to the convention included Sergio Chiamparino, Arturo Parisi, Graziano Delrio, Ermete Realacci, Andrea Marcucci and Roberto Giachetti, but most of the speakers were people from the civil society, mainly entrepreneurs, artists and intellectuals.
 Among the ideas espoused by Renzi and his fellow Big-Bangers, many were genuinely liberal for a social-democratic party: labour market flexibility, abolition of professional bars, pension reform and cuts in public sector.
 This was seen as the platform for a Renzi's run for prime-ministerial candidate of the PD.
 Renzi's group was dubbed by some journalists as the party's "new right".